Some fine walks amongst superb scenery!

 Any non UK or EU citizens may be subject to passport, identity card or visa requirements to enter the United Kingdom.

-This tour is offered on a half board basis, with breakfasts and evening meals taken in the hotel's Hardy's Restaurant.
+This tour is offered on a half board basis, with breakfasts and evening meals taken in the hotel's restaurant.
 Lunches are not included in the holiday cost, however packed lunches are available to purchase from the hotel or there will be opportunities to purchase lunches on your walks.

 Lightweight waterproof walking boots with a good moulded sole (such as Vibram or similar) and a deep tread and which provide ankle support are strongly recommended and may be essential for some walks.